souris-dev/samosac-jvm/README.md

 <br><br>

 <h4>Defining a function</h4>
-A function in samosa is defined using the keyword `let`.
+A function in samosa is defined using the keyword <code>let</code>.
 A function may declare some formal parameters, and can either return no value or return a value of a supported type (varargs are not yet supported).

 Some examples: